- Load calculation algorithms incorrect

 Calibrate Real-Time Load Monitoring

-Run smart panel load calibration procedure with all major appliances to ensure accurate power monitoring.
+Run smart panel load calibration procedure with all major appliances to make sure accurate power monitoring.
 Poor calibration leads to incorrect load balancing decisions.

 Increase Safety Margins for Load Balancing